History

 2 semesters, 1 credit

-Prerequisite: Global History (or WCCP), U.S. History, AP U.S. History, or American Studies, and permission of the department.
+Prerequisite: Global History, U.S. History, AP U.S. History, or American Studies, and permission of the department.
 Grades 11 and 12.

-This course introduces students to the broad scope of the European past, prepares them for the collegiate study of European history, and prepares them for the AP exam in European history.
-It has a special emphasis on document interpretation, analytical writing and thematic thinking.
-Topics include Europe in a global context, social, economic and political change, the rise of nationalism and the state, identity and changes wrought by new ideas.
+This course introduces students to the broad scope of the European past and prepares them for the collegiate study and AP exam in European history.
+It has a special emphasis on document interpretation, analytical writing, and thematic thinking.
+Topics include Europe in a global context, social, economic, and political change, the rise of nationalism and the state, identity, and changes wrought by new ideas.

 • AP United States History